ubccpsc/310/resources/other/git.md

 // Code from the other branch
 >>>>>>> branch-a
 ```
-Your job is to pick which version of the code you want (or write a new version if you wish), and then delete the other version(s) and the start/end markers.
+Your job is to pick which version of the code you want (or write a new version if you wish), and then delete the other version(s) and the start/end markers, before finally adding and commiting that file.
 There may be more than one conflict like this per file.
-WebStorm has a built-in conflict resolution tool, but it is best to avoid merge conflicts by communicating with your partner and pushing/pulling changes often.
+WebStorm and VSCode have built-in conflict resolution tools, but it is best to avoid merge conflicts by communicating with your partner and pushing/pulling changes often.